iamkhush/iamkhush.github.io/content/posts/scala-introduction-the-basics.md

    - These are immutable
 - `Variables` are mutable names for expression results.
 Example `var x = 1 + 1`
 - `Blocks` are expressions combined together within a `{}`
-    - Resukt of last expression in block is the result of the block as well.
+    - Result of last expression in block is the result of the block as well.
 - `Functions` are expressions that have params
     - Anonymous functions - `(x: Int) => x + 1`
     - Names functions - `val add1 = (x: Int) = x + 1`